Post School Transition

 Students might also be able to apply for the Disabled Students’ Allowance (DSA), through Student Award Agency Scotland (SAAS).
 An assessment is required to access the grant funding.
 The assessment has to meet a set of criteria and must be carried out by appropriately qualified practitioners - Educational Psychologists or dyslexia specialists.

 An Independent Assessment is not required prior to course entry at college or university, particularly if an appropriate assessment has been carried out in school by a qualified individual.
-If an assessment has been carried out in school, and updated around the age of 16, then many Universities will accept that as proof of dyslexia without the need for any independent, paying assessment.
+If an assessment has been carried out in school, and updated around the age of 16, then some Universities will accept that as proof of dyslexia without the need for any independent, paying assessment.
 If an assessment is not in place prior to the start of the course this can lead to a delay in support and assessment arrangements being in place.
-The contextualised assessment, carried out by a non-qualified SfL, will not generally be acceptable.